 Givers are the people who more often ask, What can I do for you?

-However, most people are right in the middle, called
+However, most people are right in the middle called "

-Matchers.
+Matchers".
 They naturally look for a balance between the give and take.
 If someone does something for them, they feel compelled to return the favor.

-Which is more productive?
+Who are more productive?
 Givers, Takers or

 Grant has studied thousands of people from engineers, sales people, and physicians.
 He found that the least individually productive were the givers because they were so busy doing other people favors that they had nothing left to complete there own work.